 Clarence 'Frogman' Henry

-Born: March 19, 1937 in New Orleans, Louisiana
+Born: March 19, 1937 New Orleans, Louisiana

 In 1955, Henry started playing with Bobby Mitchell’s New Orleans rhythm and blues band.
 He later joined with bandleader Paul Gayten who accompanied him a year later on his top-10 smash “Ain’t Got No Home.”
-The song featured Henry’s “froggy” falsetto voice and soon became his signature tune.
+The song featured Henry’s “froggy” voice and a falsetto that soon became his signature tune.
 He wrote the “Frogman” (Ain’t Got No Home) in 1956 after a late gig at the Joy Lounge.
 He recorded the song for Chess Records along with “Troubles Troubles.”
 D.J.
-Poppa Stoppa kept playing the backside by the “Frogman” and it reached number 20 on the Billboard in 1957.
+Poppa Stoppa kept playing the backside by the “Frogman,” and it reached number 20 on the Billboard in 1957.
 Since then, the song has been featured in such films as Diner (1982) and The Lost Boys (1985).

-Henry scored again in 1961 with the pop-soul hit “You Always Hurt the One You Love” also produced by Toussaint.
-Other hits included “Lonely Street,” “One Bended Knee,” and “A Little Too Much.”
+Henry scored again in 1961 with the pop-soul hit “You Always Hurt the One You Love,” also produced by Toussaint.
+Other hits included “Lonely Street,” “On Bended Knee,” and “A Little Too Much.”
 Henry opened eighteen concerts for the Beatles across the US and Canada in 1964.